NormallyRayne/NormallyRayne/README.md

 ## About Me 🙋‍♂️

-I'm Rick, a dedicated and enthusiastic full-stack developer currently pursuing my education at University of Miami.
+I'm Rick, a dedicated and enthusiastic full-stack developer who graduated from University of Miami.
 Originally hailing from Maryland, I found my home in sunny Fort Lauderdale, FL.
 My passion for phonology and wanderlust drives me to explore the world alongside my wonderful girlfriend.

 ## Current Project(s) 🔧